etale-cohomology/miawm/readme.md

 ACTIVE  GRABS (invoked by calling XGrabPointer() or XGrabKeyboard()) causes pointer and keyboard events to be sent to the grabbing window.
 PASSIVE GRABS (invoked by calling XGrabKey()     or XGrabButton())   causes an ACTIVE GRAB to begin when a certain key or button combination is pressed.

 PASSIVE GRABS are useful in implementing menus.
-When you grab a device, you have the option of confining the pointer to any When you grab a device, you have the option of confining the pointer to any window within the grabbing client and of controlling the further processing of both keyboard and pointer events.
+When you grab a device, you have the option of confining the pointer to any window within the grabbing client and of controlling the further processing of both keyboard and pointer events.
 Grabbing the keyboard effectively selects all keyboard events, whether you selected them previously or not.
 Grabbing the keyboard also causes FocusIn and FocusOut events to be sent to the old and new focus windows, but they must be selected by each window to be received.
 In the call to grab the pointer, however, you specify what types of pointer, button, and enter/leave events you want.
 Grabs take precedence over the keyboard focus window.
 Grabs of the keyboard generated FocusIn and FocusOut events, so that if your client selects these, it can determine whether or not it can get keyboard events.
 Pointer grabbing is more problematic, since no event notifies other clients when one client has grabbed it.
 However, pointer grabs are almost always temporary.

-xcb_grab_key()
+`@xcb_grab_key()`
   Passive grab on the keyboard.
 In the future, the keyboard is actively grabbed (as for GrabKeyboard), the last-keyboard-grab time is set to the time at which the key was pressed (as transmitted in the KeyPress event), and the KeyPress event is reported if all of the following conditions are true:
   The keyboard is not grabbed and the specified key (which can itself be a modifier key) is logically pressed when the specified modifier keys are logically down, and no other modifier keys are logically down.
   Either the grab_window is an ancestor of (or is) the focus window, or the grab_window is a descendant of the focus window and contains the pointer.